-Cons: The production process for chlorine bleach is pretty nasty; it releases cancer-causing dioxin as well as brain-damaging mercury into the air surrounding chlorine plants.
-If you have kids in the house, you need to take precautions: According to the American Association of Poison Control Centers, chlorine bleach poisoned 14,400 children under age 6 in 2007 (the last year for which data is available).
+Cons: The production process releases cancer-causing dioxin as well as brain-damaging mercury into the air surrounding chlorine plants.
+According to the American Association of Poison Control Centers, chlorine bleach poisoned 14,400 children under age 6 in 2007.

-Pros: The vinegar you buy in stores, whether apple cider, balsamic, white, or another kind, contains 5 percent acetic acid, which does have antimicrobial properties.
+Pros: The vinegar you buy in stores contains 5 percent acetic acid, which does have antimicrobial properties.
 Various studies have found that vinegar, usually in combination with table salt or hydrogen peroxide, can inhibit the growth of some strains of E. coli.
 It's also an effective mold killer.
-Its production doesn't take such a toll on the environment, and while it can be pungent, a whiff of vinegar cleaning mix won't sear your airways.
+Its production doesn't take such a toll on the environment, and while it can be a pungent disinfectant, a whiff of vinegar won't sear your airways.

-Cons: So does vinegar kill germs?
-The exact science is a little murky.
-When it comes to food safety, vinegar hasn't been as thoroughly tested as chlorine bleach.
+Cons: When it comes to food safety, vinegar hasn't been as thoroughly tested as chlorine bleach.
 Studies that find it kills germs are generally vague in terms of how much of the germs are killed and how much are left behind.
-While we often recommend it for general cleaning, it would be great to have more specifics on its germ-killing capabilities, especially for people who have someone with a compromised immune system in their home, or some other reason to be extra concerned about germs.
+While we often recommend it as a general disinfectant, it would be great to have more specifics on its disinfectant capabilities, especially for people who have someone with a compromised immune system in their home, or some other reason to be extra concerned about germs.
 Also, some people do have a problem with the smell (though it's odorless once it dries).

 So Which Is Better?

 Vinegar …with a few exceptions.
-When it comes to your immediate health and the health of the planet, vinegar, a natural disinfectant, is probably strong enough to handle most germy tasks, and when it doesn't work, resort to hot soapy water.
+When it comes to your immediate health and the health of the planet, vinegar, a natural disinfectant that works as a great household cleaner, is probably strong enough to handle most germy tasks, and when it doesn't work, resort to hot soapy water.
 Use bleach as a last resort, use it sparingly (follow the 1:4 ratio), and make sure the room is well ventilated so you don't hurt your lungs.
 Also, never use bleach in combination with another cleaner, even vinegar, as toxic fumes can result.
 This is particularly dangerous considering that premade cleaning products aren't required by law to disclose their ingredients, and you may unknowingly use an ammonia-based cleaner before or after swabbing down a surface with chlorine bleach (mixing chlorine and ammonia results in a toxic chlorine gas).

 Related: 8 Great Homemade Cleaning Product recipes

-At the same time, you have to realize that germs are everywhere, and it's impossible to eradicate them entirely from your house.
+At the same time, you have to realize that germs are everywhere, and it's impossible to eradicate them entirely from your house with natural disinfectant.
 Here are a few instances when vinegar is best, or when chlorine may be needed, and ways to save money and use neither:

 The EPA actually recommends against using chlorine to kill mold, since it may kill the mold on the surface but not its root system deep behind the wall.
 The most effective way to control mold or mildew growth is to find the source of the problem, such as the crack in your bathtub grout.
 Vinegar will function in the same way as chlorine; so if you need a surface-mold killer, opt for the natural disinfectant that won't burn your lungs (chlorine is also hard on building materials, and causes them to break down faster).
 Spray vinegar on surfaces and leave it there to dry.

 Hydrogen peroxide and vinegar, and even salt and vinegar, will cut down on some level of foodborne bacteria.
-For thorough protection, rather than resort to chlorine, simply use separate cutting boards for produce and for meats, and wash both in hot, soapy water when you're finished.
+For a thorough disinfectant routine, rather than resort to chlorine, simply use separate cutting boards for produce and for meats, and wash both in hot, soapy water when you're finished.
+Also, researchers have found that wood cutting boards are less likely to harbor bacteria than plastic, and if you're still worried about lingering germs, a microwave can be a great disinfectant for wood boards.

 Replace Sponges—For Good